James Brown: 1975-2006: Later career

 M.C.
 Hammer as well as Bell Biv Devoe, Heavy D & the Boys, En Vogue, C+C Music Factory, Quincy Jones, Sherman Hemsley and Keenen Ivory Wayans.
 Ice-T, Tone Loc and Kool Moe Dee performed paying homage to Brown.
 This was Brown's first public performance since his parole from the South Carolina prison system in February.
 He had served two-and-a-half years of two concurrent six-year sentences for aggravated assault and other felonies.

 Brown continued making recordings.
-In 1993 his album Universal James was released.
+In 1993, his album Universal James was released.
 It included his final Billboard charting single, "Can't Get Any Harder", which peaked at No. 76 on the US R&B chart and reached No. 59 on the UK chart.
 Its brief charting in the UK was probably due to the success of a remixed version of "I Feel Good" featuring Dakeyne.
-Brown also released the singles "How Long" and "Georgia-Lina", which failed to chart.
+Brown released the singles "How Long" and "Georgia-Lina", which failed to chart.
 In 1995, Brown returned to the Apollo and recorded Live at the Apollo 1995.
-It included a studio track titled "Respect Me", which was released as a single; again it failed to chart.
+It included a studio track titled "Respect Me", which was released as a single.
+Again, it failed to chart.

 Brown's final studio albums, I'm Back and The Next Step, were released in 1998 and 2002 respectively.
 I'm Back featured the song "Funk on Ah Roll", which peaked at No. 40 in the UK but did not chart in his native US.
 The Next Step included Brown's final single, "Killing Is Out, School Is In".
 Both albums were produced by Derrick Monk.
-Brown's concert success, however, remained unabated and he kept up with a grueling schedule throughout the remainder of his life, living up to his previous nickname, "The Hardest Working Man in Show Business", in spite of his advanced age.
+Brown's concert success remained unabated and he kept up with a grueling schedule throughout the remainder of his life, living up to his previous nickname, "The Hardest Working Man in Show Business", in spite of his advanced age.
 In 2003, Brown participated in the PBS American Masters television documentary James Brown: Soul Survivor, which was directed by Jeremy Marre.

 Brown performed in the Super Bowl XXXI halftime show in 1997.

 Brown celebrated his status as an icon by appearing in a variety of entertainment and sports events, including an appearance on the WCW pay-per-view event, SuperBrawl X, where he danced alongside wrestler Ernest "the Cat" Miller, who based his character on Brown, during his in-ring skit with the Maestro.
-Brown then appeared in Tony Scott's short film Beat the Devil in 2001.
+Brown appeared in Tony Scott's short film Beat the Devil in 2001.
 He was featured alongside Clive Owen, Gary Oldman, Danny Trejo and Marilyn Manson.
-Brown also made a cameo appearance in the 2002 Jackie Chan film The Tuxedo, in which Chan was required to finish Brown's act after having accidentally knocked out the singer.
+Brown made a cameo appearance in the 2002 Jackie Chan film The Tuxedo, in which Chan was required to finish Brown's act after having accidentally knocked out the singer.
 In 2002, Brown appeared in Undercover Brother, playing himself.